Accessibility statement for BeFloodWarned

 Preparation of this accessibility statement

-This statement was prepared on 9 October 2025 and last reviewed on 9 October 2025.
+This statement was prepared on 9 October 2025.
+It was last reviewed and updated on 8 June 2026.